0m1n0/deepchain_app/src/DESC.md

 # Description
-This app is a base application that compute the loglikelihood (the probability that a protein is natural or not).
+This app is a base application that compute the probability if the proteins belong to human.

-We use a bio-transformers with a ESM 'prot_bert' model as backend to make the computation of logits
+Scores are computed using SGDClassifier (linear classifier with Stochastic Gradient Descent training),
+    provided by sklearn.linear_model.
+Two features are used:
+        - Embeddings: given by DeepChain using BioTransformers
+        - One-hot encoding: categorical variables (amino acid) are represented as binary vectors using OneHotEncoder.

 # Tags

 ## libraries
+- numpy
+- scipy
+- sklearn
+- biodatasets
+- biotransformers
+- deepchain.components
+- torch
+- joblib
+- loguru
+- tqdm
+- statistics
-- pytorch==1.5.0
+- matplotlib

 ## tasks
-- probability
-- transformers
+- Classification
-- unsupervised
+- SGD

 ## embeddings
-- ESM
+- protbert(cls)

 ## datasets